 Where You Might Find Boxelder Bugs

-These red and black bugs are not only found in the garden, they also make their way inside your home.
+These red and black bugs are not only found in the garden, but they also make their way inside your home.
 In order to get rid of red and black insects, you need to identify and know how dangerous they are.

 In the springtime, red-shouldered and boxelder bugs are popular red and black pests found in houses and yards.
 Although they are a nuisance and annoying, these bugs are typically harmless.